Cottage Cheese Dip

 Here’s what goes into my cottage cheese dip, along with kitchen notes.
 The complete list with measurements is in the recipe card below.

-• Cottage cheese.
-I prefer full-fat cottage cheese for its richest texture, but fat-free or low-fat varieties are delicious as well.
+- Cottage cheese.
+I prefer full-fat cottage cheese for its richest texture, but fat-free or low-fat varieties are also delicious.
 You can also use my dairy-free cottage cheese for something different.

-• Sour cream.
-Rather than only using sour cream, I added just a bit to thicken the dip and add tanginess.
-I also tested full-fat Greek yogurt, and it turned out flavorful, albeit less creamy.
+- Sour cream.
+Rather than using only sour cream, I added a little to thicken the dip and add tang.
+I also tested full-fat Greek yogurt, and it was flavorful but less creamy.

 How to make cottage cheese dip